kaiewiggins/kaiewiggins.github.io/_posts/2022-09-12-School-Visits-Public-Speaking-and-Teaching.md

 Please enquire regarding dates, fees, and any other pertinent logistics with as much notice as possible—my schedule does book up!

-Fees are generally *[in line with local standards](https://www.cwillbc.org/tips.htm)*, (as of 2024, classroom visits and/or roughly hour-long performances are booking in the $300-350 range for both in-person and virtual events, travel outside of the home region extra) but may be subject to adjustment based on the specific event parameters.
+Fees are generally *[in line with local standards](https://www.cwillbc.org/tips.htm)*, (as of 2024, classroom visits and/or roughly hour-long programming are booking in the $300-350 range for both in-person and virtual events, travel outside of the home region extra) but may be subject to adjustment based on the specific event parameters.

 Nonprofits should enquire about discounts or alternate arrangements if budget is a barrier.
 Assistance with grant and funding applications may be available.
 As a member of The Writer's Union of Canada, you can seek funding under their programs to work with me, including the Ontario Writers-In-The-Schools and the National Public Readings programs.
-BC-based schools can also seek funding through ArtStarts.
+BC-based schools can also seek funding through ArtStarts—happy to collaborate on applications for extended creative workshop or artist-in-schools residencies, to make sure our local kids get access to those opportunities!

-Home base is (currently/summer 2024) Abbotsford, BC.
-The nearest airports are Abbotsford (YXX) or Vancouver (YVR).
-Bookings in Metro Vancouver and/or the Fraser Valley will not incur travel/transit surcharges (happy to drive for day-trips!)
-This is likely to change within the next six months to Vancouver Island (Comox Valley-area), so that's great news for island folks and not so great for all the mainlanders.
-Zoom/remote presentations are available.
+Home base is Courtenay, BC.
+The nearest airport is Comox (YQQ) or Vancouver (YVR) for international flights.
+Ground travel to mainland BC or other PNW locations may also be possible with enough notice.
+Day trip bookings on Vancouver Island that do not require an overnight stay or ferry will not incur travel/transit surcharges.
+Zoom/virtual remote presentations are available.

 **(Contact now to discuss your event at: [bookings@kawiggins.com](mailto:bookings@kawiggins.com))**